umairahsan10/crm-backend/src/modules/sales/teams/TEAMS_API_DOCUMENTATION.md

 4. **Department Boundary**: All operations are strictly limited to Sales department data

 ### Team Success Metrics:
-1. **Completed Leads**: Team performance is measured by completed leads count
+1. **Completed Leads**: Team performance is measured by the completed leads count stored in the database
-2. **Lead Status**: Only leads with 'completed' status count towards team success
+2. **Performance Tracking**: The completed leads field is maintained separately and displayed in team details
-3. **Team Evaluation**: Teams are judged based on their ability to convert leads to completed status
+3. **Team Evaluation**: Teams are evaluated based on their completed leads counter

 ### Unit Assignment Rules:
 1. **One Unit Per Team**: A team can only be assigned to one sales unit at a time